ryanwalters/dq8/README.md

 ## To run locally

+1. `heroku git:clone -a dq8`
-1. Copy the environment variable from the following command `heroku config:get DATABASE_URL | clip` and place it in `.env`
+1. Set the environment variable obtained from `heroku config:get DATABASE_URL` and place it in `.env`
 2. `npm install`
 2. `gulp watch`
 3. `foreman start web`